Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 ### Regional and Localized

 When an App exists in more than one language or has different regional editions, the US English one belongs in the main repo, and all the others in [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).
-When not already part of the name of the app, a [regional identifier](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and a [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) are to be appended to the Cask’s token (both when available, or just the appropriate one when not).
+When not already part of the name of the App, a [regional identifier](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and a [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) are to be appended to the Cask’s token (both when available, or just the appropriate one when not).

 ### Trial and Freemium Versions

 Before submitting a trial, make sure it can be made into a full working version without the need to be redownloaded.
 If an App provides a trial but the only way to buy the full version is via the Mac App Store, it does not belong in any of the official repos.
 Freemium versions are fine.

-### Forks and Apps with conflicting names
+### Forks and Apps with Conflicting Names

-Forks should have the vendor’s name as a prefix on the cask’s file name and token.
-For unrelated apps that share a name, the most popular one (usually the one already present) stays unprefixed.
+Forks should have the vendor’s name as a prefix on the Cask’s file name and token.
+For unrelated Apps that share a name, the most popular one (usually the one already present) stays unprefixed.
 Since this can be subjective, if you disagree with a decision open an issue and make your case to the maintainers.

 ### Unofficial, Vendorless, and Walled Builds